 - Digital invoicing

-Azlo also offers payment system integration for both eCommerce and point-of-sale transactions.
-Combined with a digital-first account focusing on speed and simplicity, they help give business owners faster access to their funds.
+Novo also integrates with Stripe for both eCommerce and point-of-sale transactions.
+Combined with a digital-first account focusing on speed and simplicity, they help give business owners fast access to their funds, an essential feature for growing companies.

 They’re not the only company creating a better experience for your business account holders.
 Others offer similar platforms.
 Take a look at your business checking.
 If you were an entrepreneur, which would you choose?